On the well-posedness problem for the derivative nonlinear Schr\"odinger equation: Conservation laws and Equicontinuity

 \section{Conservation laws and Equicontinuity}

-The primary goal of this section is to prove $H^s$ bounds on solutions, for $0<s<\frac12$, as a prerequisite for proving Theorem~\ref{T:well}.
-In fact, we will also prove equicontinuity in these spaces, which is also needed to prove that theorem.
+The primary goal of this section is to prove $H^s$ bounds for \eqref{DNLS} solutions, for $0<s<\frac12$, as a prerequisite for proving Theorem~\ref{T:well}.
+We will also prove equicontinuity in these spaces, which is also needed to prove that theorem.

 Before turning to that subject, we pause to show how $L^2$-equicontinuity can be used to restore coercivity to the traditional polynomial conservation laws.
 As a representative example, we show how $H_2(q)$ can be used to control the $H^1$-norm: